Make Your Own DIY Ambisonic Soundfield Type Microphone

 Update 2019

-The page colours are a bit easier on the eye now that I'm not trying to match a page that was originally entitled "Monumental Tat."
+The page colours are a bit easier on the eye now that I'm not trying to match a page that was originally entitled, "Monumental Tat."
 There are many, many more sensible ways to do this nowadays, and people have made 3D and Ambisonic microphones that are much better.
 You can probably even buy some that are excellent without breaking the bank and going down the full-on professional route.
 I'm going to make a bold claim here though.
 In 2003, I was the first person that did this and published online.
 Showing that it could be done, and that it did not have to be the ultimate in perfection spawned all of those others.
 I have a certain Mr. Rogers to thank for the original challenge, and for suggesting that it was not all that hard.
 It's amazing what can happen when you actually make something rather than just wittering on about it on forums and mailing lists.
 I even really annoyed some purists.
 Hurrah!

 Navigate Up

-Edit History
+Recent Edit History

 20-OCT-2003 Complete and tested functionally, published to web.